-Catedral of Santiago books
+Cathedral of Santiago books

-By means of these refurbishments, erratically developed and with no unique global plan, the cathedral incorporated into its medieval structure characteristics typical of the Renaissance, Baroque and Neoclassical styles, which contributed to highlighting the symbolic importance of the site that holds the remains of Saint James (Santiago) the Apostle.
+By means of these refurbishments, erratically developed and with no unique global plan, the cathedral incorporated into its medieval structure characteristics typical of the Renaissance, Baroque and Neoclassical styles, which contributed to highlighting the symbolic importance of the site that holds the remains of Saint James the Apostle.